 A sponge roll is a thin layer of génoise, no more than an inch deep, baked in a sheet pan.
-It has the flexibility to be filled with jam and/or cream and and rolled into a Bûche de Noël (Yule Log), Jelly Roll, Swiss Roll† or other type of roulade.
+It has the flexibility to be filled with jam and/or cream and rolled into a Bûche de Noël (Yule Log), Jelly Roll, Swiss Roll† or another type of roulade.

 England’s Queen Victoria enjoyed a slice of sponge cake with her afternoon tea, garnished with raspberry jam and whipped heavy cream (called double cream in the U.K.) or vanilla cream (vanilla-flavored whipped cream, called chantilly in French).

 Her preferences led to the creation of the Victoria Sponge.
 Jam and cream are sandwiched between two sponge layers; the top of the cake is served plain or with a dusting of powdered sugar.
 It also came to be known as the Victoria Sandwich, and sometimes the Victorian Cake.
 (See the photo at the top of the page.)

 ‡‡According to About.com, the cook’s name was Giobatta Cabona, and was in the service of Marchese Domenico Pallavicini, Genova’s (Genoa in English) Ambassador to Spain in the mid-1700s.
 The Marchese asked for a new cake for a banquet, and Cabona created a light and airy confection he called Pâte Génoise, or Pasta Genovese in Italian.
 A slightly simplified version was called Pan di Spagna, to honor the Spanish Court.